 - Tent: If you’re packing a tent, I’d recommend a nice Coleman one.
 This type has dark panels that block some of the sunlight so you can sleep in a little if you want to and stay a bit cooler.

 - Towels: Unlike hotels, you have to provide your own towels if you’re camping.
 Even if you’re not swimming, you’ll need them to shower.
 I like to get in the Disney spirit with themed towels.
-How pretty is this Mickey silhouette one?
+How pretty is this rainbow Mickey one?

 - String lights: The campground is pretty well-lit overall, but we always travel with these to liven up our site.
 The mason jar style is perfect for Fort Wilderness.